varunposimsetty/Cadence-Inverter-Design-Behavioral-Post-Layout-Simulation-DRC-LVS/README.md

-# Cadence-Inverter-Design-Behavioral-Post-Layout-Simulation-DRC-LVS
+# Cadence Inverter Design and Simulation

+## Overview

-This repository showcases an optimized inverter design process in Cadence Virtuoso.
-It includes behavioral simulations, post-layout simulations, layout verification with DRC/LVS, and detailed documentation for replication.
+This repository contains the design files, simulations, and documentation for a CMOS inverter implemented in Cadence Virtuoso.
+The project includes:

+Inverter schematic and layout

+Behavioral and post-layout simulations

+DRC and LVS verification

+A test bench with a single inverter driving four inverters